 - 5 pounds zucchini, unpeeled, thinly sliced with a mandoline about 1/4 or 1/8 inch thick

-- 2. Add the zucchini to the brine, making certain all of it is immersed.
-(If any of the zucchini slices are sticking out of the brine, use a plate or smaller lid to weight them down so they remain submerged.)
+- 2. Toss the zucchini in the pot, making certain every last slice is immersed in the liquid.
+(If any of the zucchini slices are misbehaving and sticking out of the liquid, use a small plate to weight them down so they remain submerged.)
 Let the zucchini rest at room temperature for 1 hour.

 - Place the pot with the zucchini and liquid over medium-high heat, uncovered, and bring to a boil.
 Boil the zucchini, still uncovered, for exactly 3 minutes—no more and no less.
 Remove from the heat.
 Immediately pour the zucchini and brine into a shallow nonreactive (again, not aluminum) pan to cool completely.